 Giant Homemade Caramel Pecan Rolls

-Caramel pecan rolls are best when you make them with a stand or hand mixer.
+This caramel roll recipe turns out best when you make them with a stand or hand mixer.

 What is the difference between a cinnamon roll and a sticky bun?